Whether you’re new to homeschooling a teen or going into your tenth year, these tips will help you prepare for an excellent year ahead.

 No homeschooled high schooler has to spend their days pinned to a chair.
 The freedom to explore is at your fingertips.
 Don’t be afraid to get your teen out into the world to explore.
 Take local trips, long road trips, nature hikes, visit museums, and meet others who aren’t like you.
 The possibilities are endless for those who choose to take the homeschooled road.

-Not every lesson has to come from an activity that was chosen for it’s educational value.
+Not every lesson has to come from an activity that was chosen for its educational value.
 There are plenty of activities that would be considered “extra-curricular” if your teen was in school, that can become part of your homeschooling experience.
 For example Josh in heavily involved in Air Cadets.
-He has qualified as a flight simulator instructor, he has flown a plane, he teaches younger cadets and he is going away for the summer on a ‘Survival Skills Instructor’ course.
-He has developed a great deal of knowledge and many skills – and none of it through ‘educational’ activities.
+He has qualified as a flight simulator instructor, he has flown a plane, he teaches younger cadets, and he is going away for the summer on a ‘Survival Skills Instructor’ course.
+He has developed lots of knowledge and many skills – and none of it through ‘educational’ activities.

 Something that the parents of many homeschoolers worry about is socialisation.
 The fear that their teen will become an insular person who is unable to relate to other people.
-In our experience nothing could be further from the truth.
-Through homeschooling our teens have met a wider range of people in a wider range of settings and situations and have become confident, out going young men.
+In our experience, nothing could be further from the truth.
+Through homeschooling, our teens have met a wider range of people in a broader range of settings and situations and have become confident, out going, young men.
 On the flip side of this – don’t force your introvert to become a social butterfly.
-I am very introverted and consider myself a happy, well rounded person – forcing me into gregarious social situations makes me uncomfortable & unhappy.
-You’d never stop your extrovert socialising – don’t force a happy introvert to!
+I am very introverted and consider myself a happy, well-rounded person – forcing me into gregarious social situations makes me uncomfortable & unhappy.
+You’d never stop your extrovert socialising – don’t force a happy introvert too!

 What tips would you add to this list?